Does this sound like you:

 CBD interacts with the body via the endocannabinoid system, or ECS.

-While I’ll likely discuss the ECS in more detail in other posts, here are some basics on how this system works.
+While I’ve discuss the ECS in more detail in this post, below are some basics on how this system works.

 The ECS is a biological system found in all mammals, and is involved in managing a wide variety of biological processes, including memory, sleep, immune response, and more.

 It mainly consists of two types of cannabinoid receptors (CB1 and CB2).

 These receptors are built to interact with endocannabinoids (cannabinoids naturally produced by the brain).